Marmalade-NG/marmalade-ng/doc/source/how-to-create-token.rst

 Create the collection
 ^^^^^^^^^^^^^^^^^^^^^
-Send a transaction to create the collection using the transactionID you just get from the last step.
+Send a transaction to create the collection using the collection-id you just get from the last step.
 Sign the transaction with "collection-key".

 .. code-block:: lisp